March 30 - May 20, 2000

 performances at an historical museum in London.
 Upcoming projects include

-an exhibition on museum intervention, "Museopathy," to be held at the Agnes
+an exhibition on museum intervention, "Museopathy," to be held at the

 Etherington Art Gallery and a number of historical museums in Kingston.